gardoroman/gitdown/notes.md

 `write-tree` will be written in the _base module_ because it doesn't write directly o disk but uses the
 object database from _data_ to store the directory.

+### **read-tree
+Reading the tree involves iterating through a path and parsing the tree into a dictionary.
+The file OIDs are retrieved and then written to the working directory